MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 ### Writing the Meta File

 Create a new `.json` meta file for this skill.
-Set the value of `Name` to `"HelloWorld_Bump Sensors"`.
+Set the value of `Name` to `"HelloWorld_BumpSensors"`.
 Use the values in the example to fill out the remaining parameters.
 Save this file with the name `HelloWorld_BumpSensors.json`.

 ```json
 {